davieu/React-Notepad/README.md

 To run locally git clone it then npm install afterwards.
 Then npm run start.
 This will start the app up.

-TODO: redux, backend, login, more editing tools such as font colors, reformat the components
+TODO: redux, backend, login, mongo or mysql, more editing tools such as font colors, reformat the components